duckmanager/Bathymetric-map-Lake-Caputh/docs/main_docu.md

 Functionality:

 Removes faulty points by comparing to averaged depth of surrounding points.
-Checks if automatic_detection =False - if so, the rest will be skipped. geodf_projected will be skipped and removed_gdf an empty gdf
+Checks if automatic_detection =False - if so, the rest will be skipped.
 Saves original index in "orig_index".
 Iterates through every point.
 Calculate average depth of all points within "max_distance" radius, excluding evaluated point.
 Uses cKDTrees for neighbor identification.
 If Depth of point differs more than "threshold" from average depth of surrounding points, it gets discarded and saved in removed_gdf, except file_id = artificial_boundary_point.
 Artificial edge points get recognized for average depth, but won't be discarded as faulty points.

 ---